Efficient Quantification of Time-Series Prediction Error: Optimal Selection Conformal Prediction: Optimal Selection Conformal Prediction (OSCP)

 Note that the term ``empirical'' refers to the Empirical-Risk-Minimization (ERM) principle.
 The regions generated by calibrating data in $D_{\mathrm{cal},1}$ via score function $\mathcal{A}(\tilde{\mathbf{Y}}^{(i)}_{0:T-1}) := \max \left\{ \tilde{e}_0^{(i)} - r_0^*,..., \tilde{e}_{T-1}^{(i)} - r_{T-1}^* \right\}$ are not \emph{valid} CP regions, but this Theorem shows that OSCP is \emph{efficient} in the sense of ERM principle.
 The proof can be found in Appendix \ref{Appendix-proof: proof of my method is least conservative}.

-\paragraph{Shapes of CP regions} The shape of CP regions that this method produces depends on the user pre-defined norm for calculating the absolute residuals.
-This can be viewed as a hyper-parameter for the method.
-For instance, $l_2$-norm produces ball-shaped regions, $l_1$ or $l_\infty$-norm induces hyper-rectangle regions, and positive-definite matrix $A$-norm results in ellipsoid-shaped regions (see \cite{Xu2024Conformal}).
-Ellipsoidal regions is flexible, but may lead to over-fitting when the data is not enough to reflect its shape in high dimensional spaces.
-For the case that the dataset is small and we don't have prior knowledge of the data distribution, we can assume the prediction residual follows a gaussian error and employ $l_2$-norm.
+\paragraph{Shapes of CP regions} The pre-defined norm determines the shape of CP region.
+For instance, $\ell_2$-norm produces ball-shaped regions, $\ell_1$ or $\ell_\infty$-norm yields hyper-rectangle regions, and positive-definite matrix $A$-norm results in ellipsoid-shaped regions (see \cite{Xu2024Conformal}).
+Ellipsoidal regions are flexible, but they are more likely to overfit when there is insufficient data to reflect its shape in high dimensional spaces.
+When the dataset is small, $\ell_2$-norm is usually more stable.